bilgrami/soundraw/README.md

-# AI Music Generation via soundraw
+# AI Music Generation via soundraw.io
 Generate music based on metadata using Soundraw's API and this Bash script.
 It processes a CSV file containing music metadata, sends API requests to Soundraw, and downloads the generated music files in .m4a format.

-Special thanks for soundraw.io team for making such a great and easy to use API.
+Special thanks to the soundraw.io team for creating such a fantastic and user-friendly API.

-For more information, refer to the Soundraw API documentation:
+For more information, refer to the soundraw.io API documentation:

 - [POWERFUL AI MUSIC TOOL FOR DEVELOPERS](https://discover.soundraw.io/api)
 - [API doc](https://docs.google.com/document/d/185WjC7T1Rq1-9zKlARobmeFiR3VaJcN1IT4ZwDP03Tg/edit#heading=h.3pt5vjbx3xdc)